fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-movement-and-animation.md

 ---
 ## Introduction

-googoo gaga

-## Project Setup
+#### Project Setup

 First let's do some quick project setup.
 Since we'll be using 2D pixel art, we need to turn off the linear filtering on sprites.
 In **General>Rendering>Textures**, set the default texture filter from "Linear" to "Nearest".

+Now let's create an empty scene with a camera.
+The root will be a *Node2D* that we will name "Main".
+Add a *Camera2D* node and set its *Zoom* parameters to 4.

 ## Player Scene

 #### CharacterBody2D and CollisionShape2D

+Create a new scene.
 Our root node is going to be a *CharacterBody2D*.
 We will use this type for any object that can move and has collision.
+Name the root "Player" and save the scene as "res://player/player.tscn".

 By default the *Motion Mode* is set to "Grounded" for platformers.
 Set it to "Floating" for top-down perspective movement.